BYUI-CSE210/cycle-team05/README.md

 The cycles turn white.
 Players keep moving and turning but don't run into each other.

+Extra
+We only changes the labels of the scores to identify every player and the count of the score.

 Getting Started
 Make sure you have Python 3.8.0 or newer and Raylib Python CFFI 3.7 installed and running on your machine.
 You can install Raylib Python CFFI by opening a terminal and running the following command.